tdewolff/canvas/README.md

 **Figure 2abc**: Three examples of what is possible with this library, for example the plotting of graphs, maps and documents.

 **Terminology**: a path is a sequence of drawing commands (MoveTo, LineTo, QuadTo, CubeTo, ArcTo, Close) that completely describe a path.
 QuadTo and CubeTo are quadratic and cubic Béziers respectively, ArcTo is an elliptical arc, and Close is a LineTo to the last MoveTo command and closes the path (sometimes this has a special meaning such as when stroking).
-A path can consist of several path segments by having multiple MoveTos, Closes, or the pair of Close and MoveTo.
-Flattening is the action of converting the QuadTo, CubeTo and ArcTo commands into LineTos.
+A path can consist of several subpaths by having more than one MoveTo or Close command.
+A subpath consists of path segments which are defined by a command and some values or coordinates.

+Flattening is the act of converting the QuadTo, CubeTo and ArcTo segments into LineTos so that all path segments are linear.

 ### Articles
 * [Numerically stable quadratic formula](https://math.stackexchange.com/questions/866331/numerically-stable-algorithm-for-solving-the-quadratic-equation-when-a-is-very/2007723#2007723)